Belote: Declarations

+Sequences are in the "A K Q J 10 9 8 7" order of the same suit.

 It is sufficient to specify the type of a declaration (one of the above), whereas the exact suit or ranks are not required.
 A card can participate in at most one declaration.

-A belote is a "royal" pair of a king and a queen of a trump suit.
-A belote is worth 20 points, and must be declared when the first of them is played (not necessarily during the first round).
+Belote must be declared when the first card from the pair is played (not necessarily during the first round).
+Players usually declare rebelote when playing the second card from the pair.
+Only the highest meld is scored with the exception of belote-rebelote which is always scored.

-In a "no trumps" contract declarations do not apply (four aces may be considered as a carré of jacks and worth 200 points, but no other bonuses are applied.)